jsvirzi/insight/README.md

 The real-time data pipeline shares the same data collection technology as the batch process, except that it has been implemented with STORM.
-- Kafka feeds the ''spouts''
+- Kafka feeds the STORM ''spouts''
 - The STORM ''bolts'' perform the scraping
 - The ''bolts'' use Happybase to deliver the results into HBase
 - Flask serves to query HBase and send the results as HTML/JavaScript pages to the browser